SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/tracker.md

 * 204 – Entity not found (if specified group does not exist)
 * 220 – Unknown device model (if specified device model does not exist)
 * 221 – Device limit exceeded (if device limit set for the user’s dealer has been exceeded)
-* 222 – Plugin not found (if specified plugin is not foun or is not supported by device model)
+* 222 – Plugin not found (if specified plugin is not found or is not supported by device model)
 * 223 – Phone number already in use (if specified phone number already used in another device)
 * 224 – Device ID already in use (if specified device ID already registered in the system)
 * 225 – Not allowed for this legal type (if tariff of the new device is not compatible with user’s legal type)